Affordable Housing - Supplementary Planning Guidance 2024

 [1] Department for Communities Northern Ireland - Homes for Intermediate Rent Design Standards

-Where the Mid and East Antrim Borough Council LDP 2030 has identified an affordable housing requirement, applicants/developers should contact a Registered Housing Association partner of their choice, who can advise them on housing mix and costs for the development of affordable housing, before drawing up and submitting a development proposal.
+6.17 Where the Council's LDP 2030 has identified an affordable housing requirement, applicants/developers should contact a Registered Housing Association partner of their choice, who can advise them on housing mix and costs for the development of affordable housing, before drawing up and submitting a development proposal.

 Registered Housing Associations can be contacted directly or through the Northern Ireland Federation of Housing Associations (NIFHA)[2].